 How to Calm Anxiety and Nerves

-Several years ago, one of the families invited everyone to sail so we could experience an adventure on the water.
-The owner of the boat was an avid sailor and supplied life jackets and other equipment needed for safe sailing.
+The boat’s owner was an avid sailor and supplied life jackets and other equipment needed for safe sailing.

+Discussing possible scenarios -all negative- our anxiety began to escalate and we struggled to calm down.
 The sense of hovering distress waited to grip us.

-When our ‘crazy’ is hanging out a little too much, it is difficult to function rationally or hear God’s voice.
+When our crazy is hanging out a little too much, it is difficult to function rationally or hear God’s voice.

 Logically, a storm was not brewing, everyone wore life jackets and could swim, the water was calm and we could see the boat, a distant speck on the horizon.